 So you know why you should not be using the Beaver Builder Posts module for your blog, but we don’t want you to feel like you need to ditch all the great layouts offered by the Posts module in Beaver Builder and settle for the standard blog layout of your theme.

-For example, there’s some really cool blog layouts and effects that you can create with Ultimate Addons for Beaver Builder and, if you know your client will not need to customize the blog later on, you can definitely still use this or the native Beaver Builder POSTS module.
+For example, there’s some really cool blog layouts and effects that you can create with addons and, if you know your client will not need to customize the blog later on, you can definitely still use this or the native Beaver Builder POSTS module.
 You can also use these Post modules for things like your homepage where you only show a couple of posts and you’re not using them for your main blog.

 After reading this article, you now can make an informed decision as to whether you should or should not use POSTS modules in Beaver Builder.

 That’s the main point of this article after all – to educate you to allow you to make better decisions.